 And that’s how you make your DIY clip-in extensions.
 Simple, easy, and affordable.

-And with care, you’ll be able to reuse your raw loose hair weft clip-ins and have them last for several months.
+And with care, you’ll be able to reuse your Premium Virgin Human Hair Clip-ins and have them last for several months.